José Andrés: World Central Kitchen

 World Central Kitchen (WCK) raised almost $30 million in 2019, then $250 million in 2020.
 In response to the 2010 Haiti earthquake, Andrés provided locally cooked dishes specific to the region essential to comforting people touched by disasters.
-Since it was founded, the NGO has organized meals in the Dominican Republic, Nicaragua, Zambia, Peru, Cuba, Uganda, Palestine, Cambodia, and in Poland on the border of Ukraine.
+Since it was founded, the NGO has organized meals in the Dominican Republic, Nicaragua, Zambia, Peru, Cuba, Uganda, The Palestinian Territories, Cambodia, and in Poland on the border of Ukraine.
 It has provided aid and meals in the United States and Puerto Rico and has helped during the COVID-19 pandemic in the United States.
 Andrés runs WCK's operations with the help of about 200 colleagues including CEO Erin Gore and Director of Emergency response Sam Bloch.

 In 2021, Jeff Bezos, the owner of The Washington Post and founder of Amazon, provided Andrés $100 million through his Courage and Civility Award.
 During the 2022 Russian invasion of Ukraine, Andrés announced that he was going to donate a part of the $100 million to the organization to address the humanitarian crisis in Ukraine.

 In 2022, WCK took in $519 million in grants and donations.

 On 1 April 2024, seven WCK employees in Gaza were killed by multiple Israeli drone strikes in the city of Deir al-Balah.
 Andrés rejected Israeli and U.S. assertions that the strike was not deliberate, stating the seven employees were "targeted deliberately" and killed "systematically, car by car".
 The Gaza war, he said, is "not a war against terrorism anymore" but a "war against humanity itself."
 He writes "We know Israelis.
 Israelis, in their heart of hearts, know that food is not a weapon of war.
 Israel is better than the way this war is being waged.
 It is better than blocking food and medicine to civilians.
 It is better than killing aid workers who had coordinated their movements with the Israel Defense Forces."